andrew-farrey/sysPrep/README.md

 Community-based Epidemics ([ESSENCE](https://www.cdc.gov/nssp/)) API.

-`sysPrep`'s functions operate on line-level ESSENCE records returned by the dataDetails API endpoint (Full Details pulls) -- not on pre-aggregated output from the tableBuilder or timeSeries endpoints, which collapse away the same row-level defects these functions are designed to catch.
-That distinction traces back to how these preprocessing steps were identified in Kentucky: only line-level review of individual ESSENCE records exposed problems that aggregate-level QA had missed entirely, while investigating false-positive spatial clusters that turned out to be artifacts of duplicated visit records rather than true anomalies, at a real cost in analyst time spent chasing them down.
+`sysPrep`'s functions operate on line-level ESSENCE records returned by the dataDetails API endpoint (Full Details pulls).
+It does not work on ESSENCE data returned by the tableBuilder or timeSeries API endpoints.
+That distinction traces back to how these preprocessing steps were identified in Kentucky: line-level review of individual ESSENCE records exposed issues that aggregate-level QA had missed entirely, while investigating false-positive spatial clusters that turned out to be artifacts of duplicated visit records rather than true anomalies, at a real cost in analyst time spent chasing them down.

 Fixing them requires that same line-level wrangling: correcting, merging, or removing individual records, not adjusting aggregate counts after the fact.
 Applied continuously as ESSENCE data is ingested into a statewide overdose surveillance system, these steps make the resulting data more accurate and more representative of true patient burden at reporting hospitals, and close much of the gap that otherwise left ESSENCE-based overdose surveillance less competitive than EMS-based data sources (e.g., ODMAP, Biospatial) as an anomaly detection source for small-count, high-impact cluster detection.

 Geographic reassignment closes a related gap: EMS-based systems report incidence at the location where care was rendered, not the patient's jurisdiction of residence, and ESSENCE data defaults to the latter -- `assign_treating_geography()`/`assign_facility_geography()` bring ESSENCE into that same incidence-based frame.

-These methods are **not required** to perform case counting, cluster detection, or anomaly detection with ESSENCE data.
+Note that these methods are **not required** to perform case counting, cluster detection, or anomaly detection with ESSENCE data.
 Many surveillance questions tolerate the data quality issues `sysPrep` addresses without materially affecting conclusions.
 They are most valuable for **small-count, high-impact case definitions**, where external validity and minimizing false-positive clusters/anomalies matter most.

 Raw ESSENCE data pulls can present four categories of data quality issues that bias case counts or distort cluster/anomaly detection if left
 unaddressed: